Skip to content

 The Victorian Accessible Parking Permit (APP) Scheme provides parking permits for drivers or passengers.
 Permits are issued, based on the requirements of the permit holder following a functional assessment.
 Organisations that transport people with disabilities are also eligible for Accessible Parking Permits.

-Victoria has now transitioned to the new statewide APP Scheme and online administration system.
+Victoria has now transitioned to the statewide APP Scheme and online administration system.

-You will need to apply through the new online application process:
+You will need to apply through the online application process:

 • when you need a new permit, or